Details for Introduction to the New Testament

 This unit is offered as a part of the following awards:

-- Explain and assess key elements of the historical, cultural, and literary backgrounds of the NT, with particular emphasis on Israel’s prior narrative which tradition provides their primary and authoritative interpretative framework;
+- Outline key elements of the historical, cultural, and literary backgrounds of the NT, incorporating the narrative of Israel’s scriptures as the primary and authoritative interpretative framework;

-- Evaluate the various critical issues covered in classes, such as provenance, unity, authorship, date, arising from the study of a given NT book.
+- Identify various critical issues such as provenance, unity, authorship, date, arising from the study of a given NT book;

 - Introductory issues, Greco-Roman